A 90-day engagement · Execution architecture for leadership teams

 Who you're working with

-For 15+ years I led inside Fortune 100 operations, running leadership teams through exactly the conditions that produce execution drift - decisions stalling at every level, commitments disappearing between meetings, strategy quietly rewriting itself between the boardroom and the frontline.
-I watched good strategy dissolve from the inside, not because the people were wrong, but because the architecture underneath them wasn't built to hold.
+For 15+ years I've led inside Fortune 100 operations - most recently leading global and domestic organizations of hundreds of people across multiple states.
+I've watched good strategy dissolve from the inside, not because the people were wrong, but because the architecture underneath them wasn't built to hold.

-The Execution Standard is what I built to fix that specific structural problem.
+The Execution Standard is what I built to fix that specific structural problem - first for my own teams when nothing else existed, then formalized into the 90-day methodology after the patterns held across multiple operating cycles.
 It's not management theory.
-It's not a framework derived from a handful of case studies.
-It's a methodology developed inside environments where execution failure has real consequences, compressed into a 90-day install for mid-market and enterprise leadership teams where the strategy is sound and the architecture underneath it isn't.
+It's not a framework derived from case studies.
+It's a methodology developed inside environments where execution failure has real consequences, compressed into a 90-day install for mid-market up through enterprise leadership teams where the strategy is sound and the architecture underneath it isn't.

 Stay on the list